Henchel-Santillan/mg5/docs/sbc_provisioning_guide_clean.md

 Follow the instructions [here](https://github.com/Henchel-Santillan/mg5/blob/main/services/README.md) for provisioning the services.
 Doing so should complete the provisioning process.
 The following sections offer additional setup information for different use cases.

-## Customizing the Default-Provisioned System
-TODO: The following section is incomplete.

-### Configuring the SBC as an Access Point (AP)
-TODO: Complete this section

-In conditions where a reliable Wi-Fi network that both the PC running the GCS and the SBC connect to may not exist, the SBC can be configured as an **access point**.
-This enables the PC to directly communicate with the SBC.
-To configure the drone as an access point:

-### Returning the SBC to Client Mode
-TODO: Complete this section

-For experimentation, putting the SBC in client mode is typically preferable.
-The SBC is normally in client mode; this section applies if the SBC was previously configured as an AP.
-To restore client mode:

 # Extracting Files from the SBC

-There are 3 main ways to extract files from the SBC.
+There are 2 main ways to extract files from the SBC.
 The first method is the most user-friendly method (for both developers and users alike).

-## Method 1: USB Gadget Mode
-TODO: Finish this section

-## Method 2: scp over SSH
+## Method 1: scp over SSH
 You need to be able to ping your Raspberry Pi for this first method.
-This is the fastest method for file transfer, and only requires a connection to the SBC There may be several reasons why you cannot ping the SBC - nobody knows why!
-Just wait a bit for some good fortune.
+This is the fastest method for file transfer, and requires a network connection to the SBC.

-Example (copying a directory):

 ```
 scp -r mg5-ubuntu@<RPI_IP_ADDR>:<path/to/folder> <destination on host>
 ```

-## Method 3: Use a Physical USB Drive
+## Method 2: Use a Physical USB Drive
 Connect a USB drive to any of the USB ports, USB 3.0 preferred (blue ports).

 1. Identify the USB device using `lsblk`.